 By Vanessa Quinteros

-We all love amazing, flawless looking lashes.
-Whether you are playing with a strip lash, individuals, salon extensions, or Lashify DIY extensions, you want to choose the most flattering style for you!
+We all love amazing, flawless-looking lashes, and we all have different eye shapes to complement them.
+Whether you are playing with a strip lash, individuals, salon extensions, or Lashify DIY Lash extensions, you want to choose the most flattering style for you!

 How many eye shapes are there?